 You will have a body until the day you die, and its traits and motivations will always be present.
 Learning about the mind allows us to objectively recognize what is happening and do something about it before we get caught up in anger or other negative emotions.

-What About His Bad Behavior?
+What About ‘His’ Bad Behavior?

-Your body controlled mind may not make a distinction between leaving the seat up for the 1000th time, an argument, and being in real physical danger.
+A real big problem is that because the triggers are mechanical in nature our mind may not make a distinction between leaving the seat up for the 1000th time, an argument, and being in real physical danger.
 But you as a consciousness can.
 It is your job to control your anger.
 Even if he’s a jerk, behaving irresponsibly, or “deserves it.”

 How To Eliminate Anger